ayush4ise/budgeted-attack-defense-game/README.md

 - **Quadratic**: Quadratic utility function, with no interactions between allocations.
 - **Quadratic with Interactions**: Quadratic utility function, with interactions between allocations.
+- **Quadratic Sees**: Quadratic utility function, with no interactions and also has the opponent's allocations as an input parameter.

 ## Abbreviations